docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 ### vote service

-The Docker Cloud stackfile defines an image, a restart policy, and a specific number containers (5) for the `vote` service.
+The Docker Cloud stackfile for the `vote` service defines an image, a restart policy, and a specific number of Pods (replicas: 5).
 It also enables the Docker Cloud `autoredeploy` feature.
 We can tell that it listens on port 80 because the Docker Cloud `lb` service forwards traffic to it on port 80; we can also inspect its image.

 > **Autoredeploy options**: Autoredeploy is a Docker Cloud feature that automatically updates running applications every time you push an image.
 It is not native to Docker CE, AKS or GKE, but you may be able to regain it with Docker Cloud auto-builds, using web-hooks from the Docker Cloud repository for your image back to the CI/CD pipeline in your dev/staging/production environment.